Monday, April 2, 2018

 After anterior cruciate ligament (ACL) surgery, rehabilitation begins in order to help blood circulation, prevent blood clots from forming in your legs, and to prevent muscle atrophy.

-Dr. Yoshiaki Sato worked with KAATSU Specialists in Japan to develop protocols to incorporate into post-ACL surgery rehabilitation.
+Dr. Yoshiaki Sato has long worked with KAATSU Specialists in Japan to develop specific protocols to incorporate KAATSU into post-ACL surgery rehabilitation.

-2. Do the KAATSU Cycle (i.e., 20 seconds of pressure on + 5 seconds of pressure off) first (before doing anything else).
+›› You can do KAATSU Cycle daily, but limit your KAATSU sessions to 15 minutes on your arms and 20 minutes on your legs during each session. ›› Sessions should always start with the KAATSU Cycle (i.e., 20 seconds of pressure on + 5 seconds of pressure off).
 This will help prepare (“warm-up”) the muscles, veins and capillaries before doing anything more strenuous.

-4. With the KAATSU Air Bands at the appropriate Base SKU pressure (i.e., manual tightening) and Optimal SKU pressure (i.e., the inflated pressure), do 3 sets each of the following depending on how the patient feels, their range of mobility, and the length of time post-surgery:
+KAATSU Cycles ›› With the KAATSU Air Bands at the appropriate Base SKU pressure (i.e., manual tightening) and Optimal SKU pressure (i.e., the inflated pressure), do 3 sets each of the following depending on how the you feel and your range of mobility:

 * toe curls